 These mesmerizing colors play vital roles in the daily lives of hummingbirds, including mating displays and territorial defense.
 During the breeding season, male hummingbirds flaunt their iridescent feathers to attract females and intimidate rivals.

-Thanks to this joint, hummingbirds can generate lift on both the upstroke and downstroke of their wings, providing the stability needed to hover effortlessly.
-Adding to their flight capabilities, they are the only birds that can fly backward, forward, and sideways, a rare skill among birds.
+Thanks to this joint, when hummingbirds fly, they generate lift on both the upstroke and downstroke of their wings, providing the stability needed to hover effortlessly.

 Related: Do you prefer an adorable flightless bird?
 Check out our penguin facts next.